Pyramid quantile regression: Real examples

 Here we will apply PQR to model extreme tropical cyclones.
 The dataset consists of $82$ observations of cyclones whose wind speed is greater than $96$ knots (kt) threshold, recorded in the US coast from 1899 to 2006 (this is an updated version of the data analysed in \shortciteNP{jagger09} which included $79$ cyclones; the update is available in the authors' webpage). \shortciteN{jagger09} considers that these data follow a Generalized Pareto Distribution (GPD), with cdf given by

 where $ (h)_+ = max(h,0)$, $\mu$ is the fixed threshold, and $\sigma>0$ and $\xi$ are the scale and shape parameters respectively.

-Therefore, here we consider fitting PQR using GPD as the quantile process centring distribution.
-Similarly to the gaussian case we assume here that the unknown parameters ($\sigma$, $\xi$) change linearly in $x$.
-Following \shortciteN{jagger09}, we model extreme tropical cyclone wind speed quantiles for quantile levels $\tau=0.10,0.25,0.50,0.75,0.90$ as a function of the Southern Oscillation Index (SOI) and the sunspot number (SSN), both averaged over August-October and standardised.
+Therefore, we consider fitting PQR using GPD as the quantile process centring distribution.
+Similarly to the Gaussian case we assume here that the unknown parameters ($\sigma$, $\xi$) change linearly in $x$.
+Furthermore, we use $\text{Gamma}(0.001,0.001)$ and $U(0,1000)$ as hyperpriors for $\sigma$ and $\xi$, respectively.
+Following \shortciteN{jagger09}, we model extreme tropical cyclone (TC) wind speed quantiles at $\tau=0.10,0.25,0.50,0.75,0.90$ as a function of the Southern Oscillation Index (SOI) and the sunspot number (SSN), both averaged over August-October and standardised.
 We used for the estimation $60.000$ MCMC draws and burn-in of $10.000$.
-Figure \ref{fig:cyc} presents the parameter estimates and $90\%$ confidence interval for PQR, obtained as the upper and lower 0.05 sample quantiles of the posterior samples.
-For comparison, freqQR estimates are also indicated (dashed lines).
+Figure \ref{fig:cyc}(b-d) presents the parameter estimates and $90\%$ confidence interval for PQR, obtained as the upper and lower 0.05 sample quantiles of the posterior samples.
+For comparison, BSquare, freqQR and GPQR estimates are also indicated.

-As illustrated in Figure \ref{fig:cyc}, the wind speed increases with decreasing SOI, which is expected as small SOI is associated with El Nino warming events, which in turn favour extreme cyclones, as explained in \shortciteN{jagger09}.
+As illustrated in Figure \ref{fig:cyc}, wind speed increases with decreasing SOI, which is expected as small SOI is associated with El Nino warming events, which in turn favour extreme cyclones, as explained in \shortciteN{jagger09}.
+As in \shortciteN{jagger09}, SSN is generally positive associated with extreme winds, but this is not a statistically significant association.
 From SOI parameter estimates' plot, we can also see that PQR provides smoother and nicer estimates than freqQR, which lack borrowing strenght from the neighbours $\tau$.
-As in \shortciteN{jagger09}, SSN is generally positive associated with extreme winds, but this is not a statistically significant association.

-Modelling extreme winds is paramount for predicting the chance of extreme cyclones under different climate conditions, providing valuable source of information for decision makers.
-The proposed nonparametric approach for inference in extreme quantile modelling is appealing, as it is flexible, robust and provides meaningful parameter estimates.
+Due to the rigid non-crossing constraints, BSquare parameter estimates SOI and SSN are constant and lie mostly outside PQR $90\%$ confidence interval.
+GPQR produced generally smaller estimates than PQR and freqQR in the SOI parameter across the quantile levels.
+For the SSN parameter, GPQR produced smaller estimates only in the lower quantiles, while the other estimates largely agree with PQR and freqQR.
+Therefore, in the event that the data truly follow the GPD distribution, by placing priors centered on this distribution, we retain some advantages of using the parametric model for inference, and should perform better than models that cannot incorporate this information.
+However, in the case where data deviates from GPD, the pyramid quantile framework can correct for this misspecification with increasing data.
+So the ability of the pyramid quantiles to place informative priors allows us to fully take advantage of the Bayesian inferential framework.